juangardi21/juangardi21/README.md

 Let me show you what are the main projects which I'm working on my free time:
 - 📚 How to load and display data from local or remote datasets: [Paging3 demo](https://github.com/juangardi21/paging3demo)
+- 💰 In progres...
+How to create an android project from scratch with Clean Architecture and modularization: [Cryptocurrency](https://github.com/juangardi21/cryptocurrency)
 - 🔐 Another secret project, at least for now, with Jetpack Compose, MVVM, Clean Architecture with modularization and dependency injection.

 ## Skills: